Ianvdl/patstat-to-postgresql/README.md

 By default, a `patstat` user and database is assumed, and data is loaded into the `public` schema.
 The script assumes that the postgresql database is running on localhost.

+## HOWTO

+1. Run the `insert_data_to_patstat.sh` shell script.
+Enter the values as prompted.
+The script will create the schema and load the data from the CSV files, and then create rudimentary indexes.
+The script may run for a few hours.
+2. Run the `count_rows_in_patstat` script.
+This script will count the rows in each patstat table.
+Compare those with the values provided in the EPO dump, under the `TestScripts` directory to verify that the database is complete.